dojo/docs/developer/design/loader.rst

   * asynchronous: modules are loaded asynchronously as per the AMD specification.
 The loader is put in the asynchronous mode by setting the configuration variable async to truthy but not "sync" or "legacyAsync".
-This mode was described in xxx.
+This mode was described in `The AMD API`_.

   * legacy: modules are loaded synchronously just like the v1.6- loader.
-The loader is put in legacy mode by setting the configuration variable asycn to "sync" or "legacyAsync" or falsy; falsy has the same effect as "sync".
+The loader is put in legacy mode by setting the configuration variable async to "sync" or "legacyAsync" or falsy; falsy has the same effect as "sync".

 The legacy mode has two submodes: